MichaelCurrin/dev-cheatsheets/cheatsheets/ci_cd/github_actions/tokens/README.md

 Or simply authentication token.

-- Create this at the user level and use for one or more repos, not just for actions.
+- Create manually this at the Github **account** level, then and use for one or more repos.
+- Can be used in actions for for other casessuch as for REST requests, if you put it in your URL or enter as your password.
+- Permissions are granted per token based on your choices.
 - Read it in anction with this, or whatever name action uses:
      ```yaml
      ${{ secrets.ACCESS_TOKEN }}
      ```
 - Docs - [Creating a Personal Access Token for the Command-line](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)

+See [Access Token](access_token.md) cheatsheet for more info.

 ## Github Token

-- Github creates this for you on a workflow run and you can use it in actions.
+- Generated **automatically** - Github creates this for you on an action run.
+- You can use it in actions only.
 - Read it in an action:
      ```yaml
      ${{ secrets.GITHUB_TOKEN }}